matt-powelldev2784/founders_and_coders_feature_game/README.md

 I had some issues getting the application to centre on an iPhone in landscape mode.
 I’ve struggled to work out a good way to deal with the iPhone navigation bar!
-I’ve resorted to putting a margin-top on body element to get a decent result for the user.
+I’ve resorted to putting a margin-top on the body element to get a decent result for the user.
 I’m unable to test on Android as I don’t have the hardware.